 Customer Effort Score (CES)

-Customer Effort Score is a customer experience survey methodology and metric used to measure the effort a customer makes when interacting with your company (e.g. getting a question resolved, purchasing a product).
+Customer Effort Score is a customer experience survey methodology and metric used to measure the effort a customer makes when interacting with your company (e.g., getting a question resolved or purchasing a product).

-The theory to this methodology is, the lower the effort, the happier the customer.
-CES asks questions like, “How easy was it to resolve your issue?” and is typically measured the same way as CSAT, with a single-question survey using a 1-5 scale.
+The theory of this methodology is the lower the effort, the happier the customer.
+CES asks questions like, “How easy was it to resolve your issue?” and is typically measured the same way as CSAT, with a single-question survey using a 1-5 or 1-7 scale.

 Customer insights